Equal Exchange: Fairly Traded Gourmet Coffee, Tea & Chocolate

 Ashley: What exciting things is CFNE currently working on?

-We have also been developing new financing "products" that include:
+They have also been developing new financing "products" that include:

 • the Cooperative Capital Fund, which provides longer term patient capital for co-operatives.